 The Doors and Los Angeles will always be linked.
-Their album covers and songs reference different parts of Los Angeles (see The Los Angeles of Hotel California).
+Their album covers and songs reference different parts of Los Angeles (see more Rock n Roll Landmarks of Los Angeles).

 The hotel makes a brief appearance in the movie when Jim Morrison tries to climb out of the window onto the roof.
 This incident allegedly took place but at the Riot House, not the Chateau.